 Windows

-The specified query optimizer version value is read and stored in the client instance at client initialization time and applied to all queries run throughout the lifetime of the client.
+The specified query optimizer options values are read and stored in the client instance at client initialization time and apply to all queries run throughout the lifetime of the client.

-You can specify a value for optimizer version at the query level in your client application by specifying a query options property when building your query.
-This is illustrated in the following code snippets for each supported language.
+You can specify a value for optimizer version or statistics package version at the query level in your client application by specifying a query options property when building your query.

 C++